famiu/feline.nvim/USAGE.md

 | `TERM`      | Terminal mode         | `'green'`   |
 | `NONE`      | None                  | `'yellow'`  |

 - `highlight_reset_triggers` - Feline automatically resets its cached highlights on certain autocommands to prevent the statusline colors from getting messed up.
-The value of `highlight_reset_triggers` can be set to a table containing a list of autocommands that'll trigger a highlight reset.<br>
+The value of `highlight_reset_triggers` can be set to a table containing a list of autocommands that'll trigger a highlight reset.<br><br>
   Default: `{'SessionLoadPost', 'ColorScheme'}`

 ## Example configuration